“At the end of their rope.” That’s how 29.4% of surveyed nurses said they feel on a weekly basis. For some, it’s every day.

 Many more reported feeling “emotionally drained,” “used up” or “fatigued.”
 Whatever the nomenclature, it all points to the same thing: burnout.

-The causes are manyfold.
+The causes are manifold.
 Primarily, though, too many healthcare teams are understaffed, overworked and unable to see a clear path forward.
 As a result, record numbers of nurses (and other healthcare professionals) are retiring or leaving the industry.

 Nurses are on the frontline of acute care, bridging the divide between patient and doctor.
 But they don’t have to, nor should they, go it alone.
 Patient care technicians are uniquely equipped to provide support.
 In fact, the nurse-patient care technician relationship is arguably the most critical one when it comes to team-based care in hospitals and other acute care settings.